tytydraco/yessleep/out/Sakoya_The_Japanese_Pop_Sensation_Nobody_Remembers.md

 Sakoya was recording her new single '*Summer Night*'.

-We had written it together and I was sure it was going to be a big hit.
+We had written it together and I was sure it was going to be huge.
 She was super excited about the track and everyone knew it was going to be her breakout song.
 The engineer twisted the knobs on the mixing board in front of him.

 *"Let's do it again Sakoya... from the top!"*